 - We can work in the employ of unsaved men (1 Tim.
 6:1-2).

-- We can enter into social relations with unbelievers, so long as these relations display rather than compromise our Christianity (1 Cor.
+- We can enter into social relations with unbelievers, so long as we display rather than compromise our Christianity (1 Cor.
 10:27).

 - We can enter the world to do charitable deeds (Gal.
 6:10), to perform civic duties (Luke 20:25), and even to hold public office (Rom.
 16:23).